AyushiVispute/DSA-WITH-CPP/README.md

 ## Day 8-Pointers
 Today I learned how pointers store memory addresses and how to use the * and & operators to access and modify values.
 Practiced pointer arithmetic and pointer usage in function parameters.

+## Day 9-Array part-1
+Arrays are the most basic and essential data structures in programming.
+They store multiple elements of the same type in a single variable, using contiguous memory locations.